Audience

 Planning Your Migration Project

 Data migration requires some initial planning and analysis.
-It’s important that you understand and plan your strategy around some of the fundamental limitations on Egnyte that could impact your migration project.
+It’s important that the user understand and plan the strategy around some of the fundamental limitations on Egnyte that could impact your migration project.

 - Egnyte does not permit more than 50K immediate children in any folder.
-If possible, you should address this before initiating your migration, but Migration App will alert you and interrupt the migration if this limit is exceeded.
+If possible, the user should address this before initiating your migration, but Migration App will alert and interrupt the migration if this limit is exceeded.

-- As a general rule, individual migration jobs should not exceed 4TB or 6-7 million objects, so you need to plan your project accordingly.
-Most domains are set at a default hard limit of 5TB and 8 million objects, so any migration job that exceeds this will be interrupted.
+- As a general rule, individual migration jobs should not exceed 10TB or 15 million objects, so plan the project accordingly.
+So, any migration job that exceeds this will be interrupted.
 In some exceptional cases where it is not possible to break jobs down into smaller subsets, these limits can be raised.
-But the overall complexity of the job is increased significantly, as is the probability of errors and problems.
+However, the overall complexity of the job is increased significantly, as is the probability of errors and problems.

 - The Egnyte Cloud Platform currently cannot allow individual files of more than 100GB.

-- If you have many thousands (or millions!) of small files to migrate, your job will take longer than if you have a smaller number of large files, even if the total amount of data is the same.
+- If there are many thousands (or millions!) of small files to migrate, the job will take longer than if there are a smaller number of large files, even if the total amount of data is the same.

-- If you have limited bandwidth, you may wish to plan your migrations over evenings and weekends to minimize negative impact to users on your production environment prior to cutover.
+- If the user has limited bandwidth, they may plan the migrations over evenings and weekends to minimize negative impact to users on the production environment prior to cutover.

 - Migration App does not migrate file types that are incompatible with Egnyte, such as TMP files, active database files, and package files.
 See Unsupported Characters and File Types.